Smečno: Sights

+The Church of the Holy Trinity is located next to the castle.
+Originally a medieval church, it was rebuilt and extended in the Renaissance style in 1587.
+The sacristy dates from the 14th century and originally served as a presbytery.

 Smečno Military Open-Air Museum shows fortifications built in 1935–1938.
 It is fully equipped and armed fortress, one of the few preserved objects of the External Defense of Prague (so-called Prague Line).